Meet Jess Williams, MSS, LCSW

 Therapy with me isn’t stiff, scripted, or sugarcoated.

-Most of all?
-I want you to feel safe enough to show up exactly as you are—messy, brilliant, overwhelmed, questioning—and know that I’ll meet you there with care, humor, and zero judgment.
+Most importantly, I want to grow the safety that allows you to show up exactly as you are - messy, confused, overwhelmed, and sparkling - and know that I’ll meet you there with no judgement.

 Am I the right therapist for you?